-Recent social movements have shed light on the insidious problem of sex- and gender-based harassment and discrimination.
+Recent social movements have shed light on the insidious problem of sexual and gender based harassment and discrimination.
 Members of the Task Force recounted their own experiences with harassment and discrimination, both recently and in the past.
-This victimization, even if it occurred decades prior, has lasting emotional and even financial repercussions.
+This victimization, even it occurred decades prior, has lasting emotional and even financial repercussions.
 One member of the Task Force could identify how harassment and discrimination prevented her from advancing in her career.
 As she faces retirement, that lack of advancement has real consequences for her financial stability.

 Simply bringing this issue to light brings progress.
 Not only do survivors find solace and community instead of isolation and shame, talking about harassment and discrimination encourages conversation and education about what constitutes appropriate workplace behavior.
 Perhaps more importantly, research shows that when organizational leadership creates a culture against harassment and discrimination, people are more likely to report illegal behavior.
-This phenomenon occurred in our state-the Division of Human Resource Management (DHRM) representatives stated that reports of sex- and gender-based harassment by State employees doubled after the announcement of the Governor's Task Force.
-DHRM representatives attribute this to strong, vocal proclamations by the Governor and
+This phenomenon occurred in our State - the Department of Human Resources Management representatives stated that reports of sexual harassment by state employees had doubled after the announcement of the Task Force, which representatives attributed to strong, vocal proclamations by the Governor and Attorney General that harassment and discrimination would not be tolerated in executive agencies.